pycontribs/ruyaml/README.rst

 ``ruamel.yaml`` is a YAML 1.2 loader/dumper package for Python.

-:version:       0.17.21
+:version:       0.17.22
-:updated:       2022-02-12
+:updated:       2023-05-02
 :documentation: http://yaml.readthedocs.io
 :repository:    https://sourceforge.net/projects/ruamel-yaml/
 :pypi:          https://pypi.org/project/ruamel.yaml/

-*The 0.16.13 release was the last that was tested to be working on Python 2.7.
-The 0.17.21 was the last one tested to be working on Python 3.5 and 3.6 (the latter not tested, because tox/virtualenv stopped supporting that EOL versions).
+*Starting with 0.17.22 only Python 3.7+ is supported.
 The 0.17 series is also the last to support old PyYAML functions, replace it by creating a `YAML()` instance and use its `.load()` and `.dump()` methods.*

-*Please adjust your dependencies accordingly if necessary. (`ruamel.yaml<0.18`)*

-Starting with version 0.15.0 the way YAML files are loaded and dumped has been changing, see the API doc for details.
-Currently existing functionality will throw a warning before being changed/removed.
-**For production systems already using a pre 0.16 version, you should pin the version being used with ``ruamel.yaml<=0.15``** if you cannot fully test upgrading to a newer version.
-For new usage pin to the minor version tested ( ``ruamel.yaml<=0.17``) or even to the exact version used.

-New functionality is usually only available via the new API, so make sure you use it and stop using the `ruamel.yaml.safe_load()`, `ruamel.yaml.round_trip_load()` and `ruamel.yaml.load()` functions (and their `....dump()` counterparts).
+New(er) functionality is usually only available via the new API.

+The 0.17.21 was the last one tested to be working on Python 3.5 and 3.6 (the latter was not tested, because tox/virtualenv stopped supporting that EOL version).
+The 0.16.13 release was the last that was tested to be working on Python 2.7.

+*Please adjust/pin your dependencies accordingly if necessary. (`ruamel.yaml<0.18`)*

+There are now two extra plug-in packages (`ruamel.yaml.bytes` and `ruamel.yaml.string`) for those not wanting to do the streaming to a `io.BytesIO/StringIO` buffer themselves.

 If your package uses ``ruamel.yaml`` and is not listed on PyPI, drop me an email, preferably with some information on how you use the